GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Experiments

 \subsection{Spatio-Temporal Probing of Video Encoders (\hyperref[q3]{Q3})}

-To address \hyperref[q3]{Q3}, we probe what spatial and temporal information is encoded in frozen video encoder representations, leveraging GEST's exact 3D ground truth.
-We compare two self-supervised encoders, V-JEPA 2 \cite{assran2025vjepa2} (joint-embedding predictive) and VideoMAE V2 \cite{wang2023videomae} (masked autoencoding), against the visual encoders of two vision-language models, Qwen3-VL \cite{bai2025qwen3} and VideoLLaMA3 \cite{zhang2025videollama} (language-supervised alignment).
-All four are ViT-based architectures, but their training objectives differ fundamentally, enabling a controlled comparison of how training signal shapes spatial representation.
+To address \hyperref[q3]{Q3}, we probe what spatial and temporal information is encoded in frozen video encoder representations, leveraging GEST's exact 3D ground truth (Fig.~\ref{fig:probes}).
+We compare three self-supervised encoders, V-JEPA 2 \cite{assran2025vjepa2} (joint-embedding prediction), VideoMAE V2 \cite{wang2023videomae} (masked autoencoding), and DINOv2 \cite{oquab2023dinov2} (image-only self-supervision, included as a video-versus-image control), against the vision towers of three vision--language models: Qwen3-VL \cite{bai2025qwen3}, VideoLLaMA3 \cite{zhang2025videollama}, and InternVL2.5 \cite{chen2024expanding}.
+All six are ViT-based, but their training signals differ fundamentally, enabling a controlled comparison of how the training signal shapes spatial representation.

-\textbf{Data.} Each clip corresponds to a single GEST action event (one action / interaction).
-We sample 16 frames at 4 fps from each event segment, discarding events shorter than 4 seconds and excluding movement-only actions.
-This produces 3318 clips from 963 stories.
-The split is performed at the story level (70/15/15\% train/val/test), stratified by scene type, ensuring no clip from the same story appears in multiple splits.
+\textbf{Data.} Each clip corresponds to a single GEST event.
+We sample 16 frames at 4 fps from each event segment, discarding events shorter than 4 seconds and excluding movement-only actions, for a total of 3,318 clips.
+The split is performed at the scenario level (70/15/15\% train/val/test), stratified by scene type, so no clip from the same scenario appears in multiple splits.